CiscoDevNet/terraform-provider-aci/docs/resources/vrf.md

         * `key` (key) - (string) The key used to uniquely identify this configuration object.
         * `value` (value) - (string) The value of the property.
-* `relation_to_address_family_ospf_timers` - (list) A list of Relation From VRF To Address Family Ospf Timers (ACI object [fvRsCtxToOspfCtxPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsCtxToOspfCtxPol/overview)) pointing to Ospf Timers (ACI Object [ospfCtxPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/ospfCtxPol/overview)) which can be configured using the [aci_ospf_timers](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/ospf_timers) resource.
+* `relation_to_address_family_ospf_timers` - (list) A list of Relation From VRF To Address Family OSPF Timers (ACI object [fvRsCtxToOspfCtxPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsCtxToOspfCtxPol/overview)) pointing to OSPF Timers (ACI Object [ospfCtxPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/ospfCtxPol/overview)) which can be configured using the [aci_ospf_timers](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/ospf_timers) resource.
 This attribute is supported in ACI versions: 1.1(1j) and later.
   #### Required ####

-    * `address_family` (af) - (string) The type of address family for the Relation From VRF To Address Family Ospf Timers.
+    * `address_family` (af) - (string) The type of address family for the Relation From VRF To Address Family OSPF Timers.
      - Valid Values: `ipv4-ucast`, `ipv6-ucast`.
     * `ospf_timers_name` (tnOspfCtxPolName) - (string) The name of the OSPF timers policy associated with this object.
 This attribute can be referenced from a [resource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/ospf_timers) with `aci_ospf_timers.example.name` or from a [datasource](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/data-sources/ospf_timers) with `data.aci_ospf_timers.example.name`.
   #### Optional ####

-    * `annotation` (annotation) - (string) The annotation of the Relation From VRF To Address Family Ospf Timers object.
+    * `annotation` (annotation) - (string) The annotation of the Relation From VRF To Address Family OSPF Timers object.
       - Default: `orchestrator:terraform`
     * `annotations` - (list) A list of Annotations (ACI object [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview)).
 Annotations can also be configured using a separate [aci_annotation](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/annotation) resource.
 This attribute is supported in ACI versions: 3.2(1l) and later.
       #### Required ####